 Additionally, researchers tracking the eye movements of subjects who looked at online home listings found that more than 95% of users viewed the first photo, the one that shows the exterior of the home, for a total of 20 seconds.
 The study also found that homes that were professionally photographed also tended to sell faster by 21 days.
 This isn’t small potatoes and what I want for you!
 Like I always say, I don’t like leaving money on the table, and I won’t for you!

-I HIRE PROFESSIONAL PHOTOGRAPHERS TO TAKE PICTURES OF ALL MY LISTINGS
+I HIRE PROFESSIONAL PHOTOGRAPHERS TO TAKE PICTURES OF ALL MY LISTINGS, INCLUDING DRONE PHOTOGRAPHY

 On every home that I represent for sale, my photographers take professional photographs throughout the entire home, property grounds and street shots.
 Using tripods, they use different lenses and lighting and then process the photos with high technology software.
 We take shots at various times of day and night in order to capture “twilight” shots in addition to natural light for daytime and evening shots.

-I post a TON of super high quality pictures because it’s important and drives more traffic.
+Posting TONS of super high quality pictures is imperative because it drives more traffic to your home for sale.
 Additionally, Buyers love it, other agents love it and I guarantee you will love it!
 Plus, real estate related websites like Realtor.com (for one example) have a higher indexing rate when more pictures are posted.
 As The Wall Street Journal reports, “… Listings with better photos command higher asking prices…” The only exception is if you’re selling a “fixer-upper.”
 But even then I provide a lot of pictures to give a true representation of the property for sale.

 HELPING YOU PREPARE TO SELL